When Robotics Meets Wireless Communications: An Introductory Tutorial: Communications-aware Trajectory Planning

 \subsection{General Structure}

-The general structure of a \ac{CaTP} optimization problem which aims to determine a predetermined trajectory of a single MR can be described as:
+The \ac{CaTP} optimization problem to determine a predetermined trajectory of a single \ac{MR} can be formulated as:

-where $\mathbf{u}$ is the MR's control signal; $\mathcal{C}$ is the set of all communication related parameters to be optimized, such as modulation order or transmission power\footnote{Note that if all of the communications parameters are fixed, then $\mathcal{C}=\emptyset$.}; $\mathcal{T}$ is the set of the remaining parameters to be optimized which are not directly related to the communication system, such as the completion duration of the trajectory.
+where $\mathcal{C}$ is the set of all communication-related parameters to be optimized, such as modulation order or transmission power\footnote{If all of the communications parameters are fixed, then $\mathcal{C}=\emptyset$.}; and $\mathcal{T}$ is the set of variables related to the trajectory of the robot, such as the completion duration of the trajectory or the waypoints that form the robot's path.

+For instance, in \cite{UAV6}, $\mathcal{T}$ consists of the set of \ac{UAV}'s 3D hovering locations as well as their visiting order, and communications-related inputs were considered, i.e., $\mathcal{C}=\emptyset$.
+In \cite{YanACC2013}, $\mathcal{T}$ consists of the set of waypoints forming the robot's path, and $\mathcal{C}$ describes the spectral efficiency (i.e. the bit rate normalized by the bandwidth) of the robot's transmitter.
+In \cite{UAV18}, $\mathcal{T}$ describes the 3D position of the \ac{UAV}, and $\mathcal{C}$ is the set of users that the \ac{UAV} communicates with.
+In \cite{Ahmed2020CL}, the inputs forming $\mathcal{T}$ are the position, velocity, and acceleration profiles of the \ac{UAV}, and those forming $\mathcal{C}$ are the transmission powers of the \ac{UAV} and the \ac{BS}.
+In \cite{CATP19}, $\mathcal{T}$ consists of the control signals for the \ac{UAV} motors, and $\mathcal{C}=\emptyset$.
+In \cite{HeIEEECL2018}, $\mathcal{T}$ consists of the altitude of the \ac{UAV}, and $\mathcal{C}$ consists of the beamwidth of its antennas.

-This generic \ac{CaTP} problem (\ref{TPA:eq:1}) is composed of five elements: the optimization target $J(\mathbf{u},\mathcal{C},\mathcal{T})$; a motion model for the MR describing how its {\it state} behaves according to the control signal $\mathbf{u}$; a wireless channel model describing how the received and transmitted signals behave depending on the position and orientation of the \ac{MR}; some trajectory related constraints; and finally, constraints related to the communication system performance and/or goals.
-We now discuss these five elements in more detail.
+The generic \ac{CaTP} problem in (\ref{TPA:eq:1}) is composed of five elements: the optimization target $J(\mathcal{C},\mathcal{T})$, a motion model for the MR describing how its {\it state} behaves according to the control signal $\mathbf{u}$ (discussed in Section \ref{sec:RMod}), a wireless channel model describing how the received and transmitted signals behave depending on the position and orientation of the \ac{MR} (discussed in section \ref{sec:Mod:comms}), some trajectory related constraints, and constraints related to the communication system performance and/or goals.
+We will next discuss the elements of the \ac{CaTP} problem that have not been discussed in previous sections.